How Much Does an Electrical Inspection Cost?

 If the electrical inspection report lists necessary repairs, you have two options: negotiate with the seller to have them do the repairs, or negotiate a repair credit and do them yourself.

-Sadat Abid, CEO of Property Saviour, advises his clients to always try and get the seller to pay for big repairs, whether that means a credit or having them do the repair.
+Sadat Abid, CEO of Property Saviour, advises his clients to always try to get the seller to pay for big repairs, whether that means a credit or having them do the repair.

 “My number one tip: always negotiate repairs for anything that could be a deal killer as far as the value of the home or safety to the buyer.
 If your roof or electrical system needs to be replaced, then that's where most of your money should go.”